unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-client-configuration.md

 `localhost` is okay for test development, but `127.0.0.1` should be used for live environments.
 It is best practice to use a hardcoded IP address in a live environment instead of the local host.
 :::

-## **Step 3: Cosmetic Configuration (Optional)**
+## Step 3: Customize the Login UI

-The **Cosmetic Configuration** allows developers to customize the UI to improve the user experience.
-This includes updating or modifying the client name presented to the user, client URI, logo URI, policy URI, and terms of service URI.
+Click **Show Cosmetic Configuration** to expand the UI configuration options.

 <figure>